 It’s safe to say that although outright medical claims or positing perceived medical benefits of CBD oil is out of the question, there is still progress being made with regards to the narrative surrounding its medical and legal status in the UK.

 CBD and the UK Economy

-While the most recent example of economic success pertaining to CBD oil in the UK is the case of health and wellness retailer Holland and Barrett, experts predict that cannabis could be legal in the UK five years from now.
+While the most recent example of economic success about CBD oil in the UK in the case of health and wellness retailer Holland and Barrett, experts predict that cannabis could be legal in the UK five years from now.

 Countries such as Canada, Australia, and multiple states in the US are beginning to loosen regulations on both a medicinal, as well as recreational perspective.